Healthy Pumpkin Granola

 - See all vegan Granola, Nut + Seed recipes on TSV!

 If you try this easy pumpkin granola recipe, please let me know!
 Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+I love hearing what you think or any changes you make.

 - Prep Time: 5 min